How to Install Chrome Plugins: Complete Guide for Adding Extensions to Chrome Browser

 Managing and Troubleshooting Chrome Plugins

 Enabling and disabling extensions is often the first troubleshooting step when you encounter browser issues.
 Sometimes extensions conflict with websites or each other, causing pages to load incorrectly or browser performance to suffer.
-The ability to quickly disable problematic extensions without uninstalling them completely is invaluable for maintaining a smooth browsing experience.
+The ability to quickly disable problematic extensions without uninstalling them completely is invaluable for maintaining a smooth browsing experience (and honestly, it’s saved me countless times when a website wouldn’t load correctly).

 Updating extensions happens automatically by default, but you can manually trigger updates by clicking “Update” in the developer mode section of the extensions page.
 Removing extensions requires clicking the “Remove” button next to each extension, though I recommend disabling first to see if that resolves any issues you’re experiencing.